mika880911/dnmp/README.md

 ## How to use formal certificate
 Considering that the site may require use of a formal certificate, following step to setup
 - step1: start container
-- step2: configuration volumes/settings/config.json, let auto_ssl of your site be false
-- step3: put your sll.key and ssl.crt inside volumns/settings/ssl/{domain} folder
+- step2: put your sll.key and ssl.crt inside datas/ssl/{domain} folder
 - step4: restart container

 ## How to use nginx template
 Considering each projects may require different nginx settings, you can create a special template for a specific project to avoid the need to fine-tune the site settings every time when container restarted

-- step1: inside volumes/settings/templates/nginx create nginx config
+- step1: inside datas/templates/nginx create nginx config
-- step2: configuration volumes/settings/config.json, let your site template be template file name in volumes/settings/templates/nginx
+- step2: configuration config.json, let your site template be template file name in datas/templates/nginx
 - step3: restart container

 ## Configuration php.ini
-- step1: inside volumes/settings/templates/php folder have cli and fpm settings file, you can configuration it
+- step1: inside datas/templates/php folder have cli and fpm settings file, you can configuration it
 - step2: restart container